-Web Fonts are a way to download fonts to the visitors computer.
+Web fonts are a way to download fonts to a visitor's computer.
 The font is hosted either on the webserver where the website resides or in a third party library.
 One of the first techniques to do this was known as the @font-face rule.

-Web Fonts were introduced in the CSS2 specifications and basically, you can specify which font to use in your style sheet and download it to the visitors computer – so it doesn’t matter if the font is on the visitors computer or not.
+Web fonts were introduced in the CSS2 specifications and basically, you can specify which font to use in your style sheet and download it to a visitor's computer – so it doesn’t matter if the font is on a visitor's computer or not.

 Doesn’t that sound fantastic?
 It is – it really is.